 Aging populationJapan’s population currently is not only shrinking, but it is also one of the fastest aging populations in the world.
 At the same time, it has one of the highest life expectancies.
 The cohort of people aged 65 years and older consisted of around 36.5 million people in 2022 and was estimated to make up over 38 percent of the population by 2060.
 As a consequence of the country’s demographic changes, the Japanese economy today faces severe labor shortages, as is exemplified by a comparably low unemployment rate.

-Not only is the population shrinking, it is also aging.
-With one of the highest life expectancies in the world, the age cohort of 65 and older doubled from 1970 to 1994 and is estimated to make up for more than half of the population by 2060.
-This leads directly to another issue: labor shortage.
-Until recently the workforce in Japan had been shrinking rapidly, putting pressure on the social security system.
-But continued employment of the elderly and growing integration of women into the labor market have lately kept the labor force relatively stable and even led to a slight increase in 2016.
+Until recently, the workforce in Japan was shrinking rapidly, putting pressure on the social security system.
+But continued employment of the elderly and the growing integration of women into the labor market have kept the labor force relatively stable and even led to a slight increase in recent years.